Differences between E-Invoice, XRechnung, ZUGFeRD

 Digital Europe

-Across Europe, the trend is towards digitalization.
-A significant driver of this development is the so-called “Digital Agenda for Europe 2020” – a program through which the European Union aims to prepare for digital competition on an international level.
+Across Europe, the trend is towards digitalisation.
+A key driver of this development is the so-called 'Digital Agenda for Europe 2020' – a programme aimed at preparing the European Union for digital competition on an international scale.

-The cost-saving potential of the eInvoice is expected to be enormous.
-Additionally, Italy, as a pioneer, hopes to achieve better control over rampant VAT fraud through associated real-time tax reporting.
+The cost-saving potential of the E-Invoice is expected to be enormous.
+Additionally, Italy, as a pioneer, anticipates better control over rampant VAT fraud through real-time tax reporting.

 The E-Invoice as Part of the Solution

-The E-Invoice represents invoice contents – instead of on paper or in an image file like a PDF – in a structured, machine-readable XML dataset.
-This ensures that information issued in this form by the invoicer can be electronically transmitted, received, seamlessly processed, and automated for payment.
+The E-Invoice presents invoice content not on paper or as an image file like a PDF, but in a structured, machine-readable XML dataset.
+This ensures that information issued in this form by the invoicer can be electronically transmitted, received, processed without interruption, and automated for payment.

-The European standardization body (CEN) published the EU standard EN 16931-1:2017, which has been implemented in Germany as a “Core Invoice Usage Specification” (CIUS) – also known as XRechnung.
+The European standardisation body (CEN) published the EU standard EN 16931-1:2017, which was implemented in Germany as a 'Core Invoice Usage Specification' (CIUS) – also known as XRechnung.

 XRechnung Mandatory for Federal Clients in Germany

-Since the end of 2020, invoices in Germany to federal clients exceeding 1000 EUR must be submitted digitally in the new eInvoice format XRechnung via the federal “Central Invoice Submission Platform” (ZRE).
-This can be done either directly or through a portal.
+Since the end of 2020, invoices in Germany to federal clients over 1000 EUR must be submitted digitally in the new eInvoice format XRechnung via the federal 'Central Invoice Entry Platform' (ZRE).
+Either directly or through a portal.
 Otherwise, they will be rejected and not paid.

-Invoicers have various options for transmission methods.
-One of them is a PDF including structured data.
-For this purpose, the Forum for Electronic Invoicing Germany (FeRD) developed a common overarching format.
+Invoicers have various options for transmission.
+One option is a PDF including structured data.
+The Forum for Electronic Invoicing Germany (FeRD) developed a comprehensive format for this purpose.
 This hybrid format is therefore called ZUGFeRD.

-Challenges for Municipalities, Public Enterprises, and Other Recipients at State and Municipal Levels
+Challenges for Municipalities, Public Enterprises, and Other Recipients at State and Local Levels

-In practice, “uniform” electronic invoicing to clients in federal, state, and municipal administrations in Germany is far from “simple.”
+In practice, 'uniform' electronic invoicing to clients in federal, state, and municipal governments in Germany is anything but 'simple'.
 The increased activism of public administration was asynchronous.
-While the federal government has completed its “eInvoice” tasks, progress at the state and municipal levels is extremely varied – due to the federal nature of the system.
+While the federal government has completed its tasks regarding 'E-Invoice', progress at the state and municipal levels is extremely varied – due to the federal nature of the matter.

-At the state level, there is (still) almost no obligation to send eInvoices to the administration.
-The sheer number of different detailed requirements, portals, transmission methods, and thresholds makes eInvoicing to public administrations and public enterprises very complicated.
+At the state level, there is (as yet) virtually no obligation for eInvoice dispatch to the administration.
+The sheer number of different detailed requirements, portals, transmission methods, and thresholds makes eInvoicing to public administration and public enterprises very complicated.
 Especially when acting as a supplier or service provider to multiple invoice recipients in different states, municipalities, or regions.

 Therefore, it must be clarified with each client individually how invoicing should be done and what information must be transmitted with the XRechnung.
 What is always needed is an identification number of the client – usually, this is the Leitweg-ID.
-Additionally, a supplier number and an order number may be required.
+A supplier number and an order number may also be required.

 E-Invoices and XRechnungen in MOCO